 - Preheat the oven to 400° F. Grease 12 regular or 24 mini muffin tins.

-- In a medium bowl, sift flour, cocoa powder, sugar, baking powder, and salt.
+- In a medium bowl, sift flour, cocoa powder, sugar, baking powder, baking soda, and salt.

 - In a large bowl, whisk together the milk, oil, and the egg.
 Add the dry ingredients and stir just until combined.